Robbie English, Broker and REALTOR

 1. Inspection contingency:

-This should be completed as soon as possible after the contract to purchase is signed during your option period because if you receive unsatisfactory results of the inspection, may mean that you will want to cancel the contract during your termination option period.
+This should be completed as soon as possible after the contract to purchase is signed, during your option period — an unsatisfactory inspection result is often the reason buyers cancel during that termination option period.

 2. Financing contingency:

 Once the contract is signed, you have a period of time to secure funding.
-If, for any reason, you are unable to secure funding during the period of time granted to you by the contract (and the seller will not provide a written extension of time), you must decide whether you want to remove the contingency and take your chances on getting a loan.
-You may choose to cancel the purchase contract.
+If, for any reason, you are unable to secure funding during the period of time granted to you by the contract (and the seller will not provide a written extension of time), you must decide whether you want to remove the contingency and take your chances on getting a loan, or cancel the purchase contract.

 With an attorney or title officer, review the title report.
 The title must be “clear” to ensure that you do not have legal issues regarding your ownership.
 Check into local and state ordinances regarding property transfer and make sure that you and/or the seller have complied with them.

 This will probably be required before you can proceed with the real estate closing.
-Due to such requirements as special fire and earthquake insurance, obtaining this insurance may require a lengthy period of time.
-It would be in your best interest to apply for insurance as soon as possible after the contract is signed.
+Depending on your property and coverage needs, obtaining this insurance may take longer than you’d expect.
+It’s in your best interest to apply for insurance as soon as possible after the contract is signed.

 You will want to schedule to have service turned on when you close escrow.